spatie/laravel-medialibrary/docs/installation-setup.md

     'version_urls' => false,

     /*
-     * Medialibrary will try to optimize all converted images by removing
+     * MediaLibrary will try to optimize all converted images by removing
      * metadata and applying a little bit of compression.
 These are
      * the optimizers that will be used by default.
      */